-“Empowering people and communities to pursue and sustain healthy and enriched lives.”
+“Empowering and inspiring people of all communities to identify, pursue and sustain healthy, meaningful lives.”

 As the local chapter of Mental Health America and of the Mental Health Association of New York State, it is our mission to drive evidence-based practices, information, education, and resources to the residents of Suffolk County.

 We believe mental health is as important as physical health, and it is our goal to ensure that all of our local needs and voices are heard and recognized by government leaders, the business community, advocacy groups, and educational organizations in our region.

 The Association for Mental Health and Wellness (MHAW) was formed in 2014 with the merger of three successful Suffolk County organizations: